 And the pair aren’t even wine professionals.
 “We don’t claim to be,” he says, with a smile, “we’re just two people who really like wine and want to provide something a little bit different on Leytonstone High Road.”

 You can’t argue with that.
-In the meantime, fancy a pint in the sun?
+Fancy a pint in the sun across the postcode?
 Check out our Top 5 outdoor spots in E11 here.